What Are Key Performance Indicators (KPIs) in general?

 Targeted time utilization rates vary between positions and accountant from accountant.

 Usually, senior accountants have the highest time utilization while managers and partners have a lower utilization rate.
-Due to administrative tasks, juniors also have lower utilization rate than senior staff.
+Due to administrative tasks, juniors also have a lower utilization rate than senior staff.

 Insight in value drivers